tech4GT/image-sequencer/CONTRIBUTING.md

 }
 ```

-Modules can be distributed independently via npm, yarn and cdn.
+Modules can be distributed independently via npm, yarn and cdn(for browser). `require` syntax should not be used if the module is intended to be used inside the browser.
 Any Independent Module Must follow this basic format

 ```js
 function ModuleName(options,UI) {